doublesecretagency/craft-googlemaps/docs/models/address-model.md

 ## Public Properties

+### `raw`

+_object_ - The original data used to create this Address Model.
+Contains the full response from the original Google API call.

 ### `street1`

 _string_ - The first line of the street address.
 Usually contains the street name & number of the location.